Skip to Content (Press Enter) Skip to Footer (Press Enter)

 The options for what to include in your service and reception are endless.
 There are many online checklists and advice columns for planning a funeral, memorial, or similar event to remember your loved one.
 At Afterall, we hope to make things easier for you with information on funeral and celebration planning and alternatives, and advice on saving money.

-If you are lucky, your loved one preplanned what they wanted (and if not, you may be thinking about doing this for yourself now).
+If you are lucky, your loved one preplanned what they wanted (and if not, now you may be thinking about funeral preplanning yourself).
 The Federal Trade Commission (FTC), which regulates funerals under the Funeral Rule, also offers consumer advice on its website.
 There’s also no shortage of suggested readings, poems, or memorial craft projects you can easily find online.

 The Healing Power of Remembrance